-The Authority is not required to raise income to fund depreciation/amortisation, revaluation and impairment losses amortisations.
+The Authority not required to raise to fund is income depreciation/amortisation, revaluation and impairment osses or amortisations.
 Charges are therefore mitigated by way of an adjusting transaction with the Capital Adjustment Account via the Movement in Reserves Statement.

 vi) Employee Benefits